Andy Todd (footballer, born 1974): Blackburn Rovers

 Ahead of the 2004–05 season, Todd stated that he wanted to stay at Blackburn Rovers to fight for his placer in the first team.
 It came after when Todd was expected to leave the club, due to his falling out with Souness.
 He, alongside Dwight Yorke, were even dropped from Blackburn Rovers' pre–season tour by Souness.
 Even staying at the club when the summer transfer window closed and Mark Hughes appointed as a new manager, Todd remained out of the first team for three months, due to a knee injury.
 He made his first appearance of the season, starting the whole game, in a 1–1 draw against Norwich City on 6 November 2004.
 Following this, Todd won back his place in the first team under the management of Mark Hughes.
-In a match against Crystal Palace on 11 December 2004, he helped Blackburn Rovers kept a clean sheet, in a goalless draw, which local newspaper The Lancashire Evening Telegraph described his performance as 'Paul Burrell-like'.
+In a match against Crystal Palace on 11 December 2004, he helped Blackburn Rovers keep a clean sheet, in a goalless draw, which local newspaper The Lancashire Evening Telegraph described his performance as 'Paul Burrell-like'.
 On 24 December 2004, in a buildup to a match against Newcastle United at the St James' Park, newspaper The Lancashire Telegraph mentioned Todd's name as he and Garry Flitcroft "are to be fired up for the visit of the under-fire".
 Todd scored an equalising goal to draw 2–2 against the Magpies on Boxing Day.
 His performances led the club to open talks with him over a new contract.
 Todd was handed the Blackburn Rovers' captaincy by Mark Hughes following the departure of Barry Ferguson to Rangers, a recognition of his continued solid performances.
 On 2 February 2005, he signed a new contract with the club, keeping him until 2008.
 Following the new signing of Ryan Nelsen, they formed a centre–back partnership and manager Hughes praised their effective partnership.
-Todd helped the club kept three consecutive clean sheets in the league between 12 February 2005 and 16 March 2005.
+Todd helped the club keep three consecutive clean sheets in the league between 12 February 2005 and 16 March 2005.
 He helped Blackburn Rovers reach the semi–finals of the FA Cup by beating Leicester City on 13 March 2005.
-Todd, once again, helped the club kept four consecutive clean sheets in the league between 2 April 2005 and 23 April 2005.
+Todd, once again, helped the club keep four consecutive clean sheets in the league between 2 April 2005 and 23 April 2005.
 During the near end of a 2005 FA Cup Semi Final against Arsenal, he elbowed Robin van Persie in the head, drawing blood, as Blackburn Rovers went on to lose 3–0.
 After the involvement from his father, the FA subsequently cleared him of any wrongdoing.
 Despite being out on two separate occasions later in the 2004–05 season, due to suspension and injury, he once again won the player of the year.
 Todd went on to finish the 2004–05 season, making thirty–two appearances and scoring two times in all competitions.